drshahizan/SECP3843/submission/yejui626/question1/question1.md

 ### 1. Steps to setup Django server including the project and application folder.
 First, we are using the Django web framework as the base for building the portal.
 Hence, we need to setup the Django server.

-1. Locate to your project file and create a virtual environment.
+1. Locate to the project file and create a virtual environment.
 ```python
 py -m venv env
 env\Scripts\activate